Pythagorean triple: A variant

 are three integers that form a Pythagorean triple, which is primitive if and only if m and n are coprime.
 Conversely, every primitive Pythagorean triple arises (after the exchange of a and b, if a is even) from a unique pair m > n > 0 of coprime odd integers.

+Not exchanging a and b

+In the presentation above, it is said that all Pythagorean triples are uniquely obtained from Euclid's formula "after the exchange of a and b, if a is even".
+Euclid's formula and the variant above can be merged as follows to avoid this exchange, leading to the following result.